watem-sedem/watem-sedem/docs/formulas-units.rst

 ##############################

-The aim of this page is to present an overview of the formulas and the units used in CN-WS.
+The aim of this page is to present an overview of the formulas and the units used in WaTEM/SEDEM.
 The motivation for this page is to clarify the differences between the units used in the :ref:`model description<modeldescription>`, :ref:`model inputs<modelinput>`, model states and :ref:`model outputs<modeloutput>`.
-This overview can help interpret the outputs of CN-WS.
+This overview can help interpret the outputs of WaTEM/SEDEM.

 .. note::
     This page is under construction.
 For now, the formula and units analysis